KamraFace/RealtimeVoiceChat/README.md

-# Real-Time AI Voice Chat 🎤💬🧠🔊
+# Fast Voice Talk 🎤💬🧠🔊

 **Have a natural, spoken conversation with an AI!**